mkorthof/pc-engines-apu/README.md

 You can change them to whatever you like by editing /etc/rc.local

 DKMS will try to recompile the module if the kernel version changes.
-If you don't know what to download use you probably want this package.
+If you don't know what to download you probably want this package.

 **Quick install**: